 Cybersafety can be pretty expensive.
-With VPNs, private search engines, ad blockers, password managers, and antivirus software, it’s natural to look for ways to save money.
+With VPNs (Virtual Private Network), private search engines, ad blockers, password managers, and antivirus software, it’s natural to look for ways to save money.
 And since there are a lot of free antiviruses out there, why not start with them, right?
 Well, don’t rush your decision.
 Let’s first explore the differences between free vs. paid antivirus.

 What is the difference between free and paid antivirus?

 The main difference between free and paid antivirus is that premium antivirus comes with more features.
 Either due to a lack of resources or to convince people to get the paid version, a free antivirus app will lack some additional safety tools.
 While it differs from company to company, let’s look at the basic package you can expect if you decide to go free.